Kerri Hall, MD

 Dr. Harman specializes in evaluation and treatment of pelvic pain, endometriosis, abnormal uterine bleeding and infertility.
 He is an expert in minimally invasive surgery.
 He also offers in-office procedures to reduce heavy menstrual bleeding.

 Dr. Harman attended medical school at The Ohio State University in Columbus, Ohio and did his OB/GYN residency at Case Western Reserve University in Cleveland, Ohio.
 He is board certified by the American College of Obstetrics and Gynecology, a member of the American Association of Gynecologic Laparoscopy, the American Medical Association and the International Pelvic Pain Society.
-He is an associate professor of OB/GYN at WVU and is employed by Mon General Hospital.
+He is an associate professor of OB/GYN at WVU and is employed by Mon Health Medical Center.
 Every year since 2004 he has gone to the Dominican Republic with Midwest Medical Mission to serve indigent patients in that country.

 Dr. Harman has many interests outside of medicine.
 He has been a beekeepers for 40 years, and currently keeps twelve hives.
 He helps his son, an organic gardener, with fields, greenhouses and a large flock of chickens.
 He is a potter, making functional and decorative wares with electric, gas and wood firing.
 When he is not working he enjoys spending time with Patsy, his wife of 40 years.